 DNS settings could play a very crucial role in DHCP lookup failed error in Chromebook.
 Many users have reported simply changing the DNS settings to fix this issue easily.
 You get three options in the Chromebook of DNS: Automatic name server, Custom name server, and Google name server.
 You just need to change your DNS to Google Name Server.
 To change DNS, follow the steps below.

-- Click on the status area of Chromebook
+- Click on the status area of the Chromebook

 - It will expand and you will get Name server option on the button screen